 ## Important Notes

-- **Sessions persist:** State (vars, namespaces, loaded libraries) persists across invocations until the nREPL server restarts or `--reset-session` is used
+- **Sessions persist:** State (vars, namespaces, loaded libraries) persists across invocations until the nREPL server restarts. `--reset-session` only resets the nREPL session (clearing dynamic vars like `*e`, `*1`), not `def`'d vars or loaded namespaces

 - **Automatic delimiter repair:** The tool automatically repairs missing or mismatched parentheses